4v4t4r/testmill/doc/introduction.rst

 As you see, the file is in YAML format.
 The manifest defines two applications:
 ``unittest`` and ``acceptance``.
 The former consists of one virtual machine only, based on Fedora 17.
-The latter conists of two virtual machines, one database server and one web server.
+The latter consists of two virtual machines, one database server and one web server.
 The manifest also defines the workflow for each application.
 This is done using the ``sysinit:``, ``prepare:`` and ``execute:`` keys.